effiejpereira/effiejpereira.github.io/_pages/about.md

   - /about.html
 ---

-I'm an NSERC postdoctoral research fellow in the Department of Psychology at the University of Waterloo, working with Dr. Daniel Smilek in the Vision & Attention Laboratory.
+I'm an NSERC Banting postdoctoral research fellow in the Department of Psychology at the University of Waterloo, working with Dr. Daniel Smilek in the Vision & Attention Laboratory.

 My [research](/research/) investigates the **temporal dynamics of human cognition** – in particular, I am interested in the ways that cognitive processes fluctuate over time and give rise to seemingly random variations in behaviour that are in fact quite predictable.
-Over the years, I have examined temporal dynamics in social attention, in internal attention, and in embedded attention.
+Over the years, I have examined temporal dynamics in internal attention, social attention, and in embedded attention.

 Outside of academia, I'm a statistics nerd and an avid baseball fan, and am usually more than happy to chat for hours about either.